kartoza/bims-website/docs/src/administrator/biodiversity-data/data-management.md

   * Subregional endemic (Endemic to southern Africa)
   * Widespread (Occurs beyond southern Africa)
   * Unknown (Endemism is unknown)
-* Global Conservation status The IUCN Red List of Threatened Species website (IUCN Red List, 2020) classifies species into eight main categories based on their extinction risk.
-Each species was classified:
+* <span style="color: blue;">Conservation status (Global) - The IUCN Red List of Threatened Species website (IUCN Red List, 2020) classifies species into nine main categories based on their extinction risk.
+The IUCN category is derived automatically from the IUCN website.
   * Extinct
+  * Extinct in the Wild
   * Critically Endangered
   * Endangered
   * Vulnerable
   * Near Threatened
   * Least Concern
   * Data Deficient
-  * Not Evaluated
-* National Conservation status The SANBI National Red List Categories  (SANBI, 2020) classifies species into 12 main categories based on their extinction risk.
-Each species was classified as:
-  * Extinct
-  * Extinct in the Wild
-  * Regionally Extinct
-  * Critically Endangered, Possibly Extinct
-  * Critically Endangered
-  * Endangered
-  * Vulnerable
-  * Near Threatened
-  * Critically Rare
-  * Rare
-  * Declining
-  * Data Deficient - Insufficient Information
-  * Data Deficient - Taxonomically Problematic Not Evaluated
+  * Not Evaluated </span>
-  * Least Concern
-* <span style="color: blue;">Common Name</span>
+* <span style="color: blue;">Common Name (this is derived automatically from GBIF, admin can override if desired)</span>
-* <span style="color: blue;">Former scientific names</span>
-* <span style="color: blue;">Division (algae only)</span>
-* <span style="color: blue;">Growth form (algae only)</span>
-* <span style="color: blue;">Water dependence (anurans only)</span>
-* <span style="color: blue;">BDI Link (anurans only)</span>
-* <span style="color: blue;">Wetland Indicator Status (plants only)</span>
-* <span style="color: blue;">SANBI RedList Links</span>

-A separate Master List of Species / Taxa needs to be created for each group for which biodiversity data are served on FBIS.
+A separate Master List of Species / Taxa needs to be created for each group for which biodiversity data are served.
 The Master List is ideally created before the consolidation of data so that the correct GBIF Taxonomic Backbone ([https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c)) is used for the data consolidation files.
 The taxonomy from GBIF should be used when the taxon is on GBIF.
-The FBIS team can check if the taxon is on GBIF using the following link: [https://www.gbif.org/species/1](https://www.gbif.org/species/1) and insert the relevant species, genus, family etc. in the “Select a species” box.
+The data team can check if the taxon is on GBIF using the following link: [https://www.gbif.org/species/1](https://www.gbif.org/species/1) and insert the relevant species, genus, family etc. in the “Select a species” box.

 ![Data Management 2](img/data-management-2.png)

-It is important that the correct **Taxon Rank** should always be used to ensure correct uploading of the data files into FBIS.
+It is important that the correct **Taxon Rank** should always be used to ensure correct uploading of the data files.

 **Note:** It is recommended that significant time and resources are used to generate and refine the master list for each group (birds, fish, invertebrates etc) as much as possible before proceeding with data collation.
 This is the list around-which all of the occurrence data will pivot: the more accurate it is at the start, the more time you save in the long run when collating the biodiversity data for those taxa.
+See further details in the document: **[Preparing and checking a Master List of Taxa before uploading](https://kartoza.github.io/bims-website/administrator/biodiversity-data/master-list-preparation/)**.

 #### Sources of biodiversity data